d0k3/GodMode9/README.md

 * __`T: TICKET.DB IMAGE`__: Ticket database files can be mounted and accessed via this drive.
 This provides easy and quick access to all tickets inside the `ticket.db`.
 This is read-only.
 * __`M: MEMORY VIRTUAL`__: This provides access to various memory regions.
 This is protected by a special write permission, and caution is advised when doing modifications inside this drive.
 This drive also gives access to `boot9.bin`, `boot11.bin` and `otp.bin` (sighaxed systems only).
 * __`X: NAND XORPADS`__: This drive contains XORpads for all NAND partitions.
 XORpads can be used to decrypt NAND partitions outside of the 3DS console with the help of [additional software](https://github.com/d0k3/3DSFAT16tool/releases).
 This is read-only.
-* __`X: VRAM VIRTUAL`__: This drive resides in the first VRAM bank and contains files essential to GodMode9.
-The splash logo (in QLZ format) and the readme file is found there, also any file that is provided inside the `data` folder at build time.
+* __`V: VRAM VIRTUAL`__: This drive resides in the first VRAM bank and contains files essential to GodMode9.
+The splash logo (in QLZ format) and the readme file are found there, as well as any file that is provided inside the `data` folder at build time.
 This is read-only.
 * __`Z: LAST SEARCH`__: After a search operation, search results are found inside this drive.
 The drive can be accessed at a later point to return to the former search results.